 Arenal volcano was the most spectacularly active in Costa Rica.
-Hotels in the region touted their views of the lava flows and red hot boulders ejected from the volcano glowing in the darkness.
+For 30 years hotels in the region touted their views of the lava flows and red hot boulders ejected from the volcano glowing in the darkness.

-For going on six years the red hot lava has been biding its time and the activity at Arenal has been limited to puffs of smoke and a few deep rumbles.
+For the past seven years the red hot lava has been biding its time and the activity at Arenal has been limited to puffs of steam and a few deep rumbles.
 No one can predict when this quiet cycle will end and the glowing red orange cone will once again dominate the night sky but even when it’s not erupting spectacularly the peak is still an imposing and beautiful sight.

 There’s always a chance that clouds will obscure the top of the volcano but volcano but if you stick around a couple of days taking advantage of some of the other attractions in the area you’re likely to also get great volcano views.